Simple qudit ZX and ZH calculi, via integrals: Semantics for ZX- and ZH-diagrams using discrete interals

+In this way, we obtain a diagrammatic language which is capable of expressing the rewrites similar to those described by Ref.~\cite{BC-2022}, while involving fewer scalar factors (see Figure~\ref{fig:ZX-rewrites} in Appendix~\ref{apx:sound-ZX-rewrites} for a more complete list of sound rewrites).

-\paragraph{Multipliers and multicharacters in qudit ZH.}
+\subsection{Multipliers and multicharacters in qudit ZH}

-In practise, it would be cumbersome to reason about multiplication operators $M_u$ or iterated $\mathrm{CX}$ or $\mathrm{CZ}$ gates using parallel edges between dots.
-Booth and Carette describe~\cite{BC-2022} how these may be denoted using recursively defined gadgets called `multipliers', denoted $\,\tikz \draw (0,0) -- node [midway, rfarr] {\t c} (1,0); \,$ for $c \in \N$, which represent a limited form of scalable ZX~notation~\cite{CHP-2019,CDP-2021}.
-Using discrete integrals and the semantics described in Eqn.~\eqref{eqn:idealised-ZX-ZH-integrals}, we would simply write~\\[-1ex] ~\\[-1ex] Using these multipliers, Booth and Carette~\cite[p.\,24]{BC-2022} then define `Fourier boxes' $
+It would be cumbersome to reason about stabiliser multiplication operators $M_u$ or iterated $\mathrm{CX}$ or $\mathrm{CZ}$ gates using parallel edges between dots.
+Booth and Carette~\cite{BC-2022} describe how these may be denoted using gadgets called `multipliers', denoted $\,\tikz \draw (0,0) -- node [midway, rfarr] {\t c} (1,0); \,$ for $c \in \N$, which represent a limited form of scalable ZX~notation~\cite{CHP-2019,CDP-2021}.
+Using discrete integrals and the semantics described in Eqn.~\eqref{eqn:idealised-ZX-integrals}, we would simply write~\\[-3.75ex] ~\\[-2.5ex] Using these multipliers, Booth and Carette~\cite[p.\,24]{BC-2022} then define `Fourier boxes' $

 \,:=\,